MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Applications of the Proposed Model

-In this section, we demonstrate the application of the proposed model to a) self-supervised pretraining of the model and b) self-supervised model distillation.
+\textls[-15]{In this section, we demonstrate the application of the proposed model to a) self-supervised pretraining of the model for classification and b) self-supervised model~distillation.}

-\subsection{Self-supervised pretraining for classification}
+\subsection{Self-Supervised Pretraining for~Classification}

-The proposed method can be used for efficient self-supervised model pretraining for the classification.
-Once pretrained, the model is finetuned for classification.
-We report our results on STL10 and ImageNet-1K datasets on linear evaluation and semi-supervised finetuning with 1\% and 10\% of labels pipelines in Table \ref{table:ImageNet_1k_evaluation}, and Table \ref{table:stl10_evaluation}.
-In a linear evaluation pipeline, the pretrained encoder is used as it, without further training, while only a one-layer linear classifier is trained with labeled data.
-In the semi-supervised finetuning pipeline, the classifier head is attached to the pretrained encoder and the full model is finetuned on the labeled data.
+The proposed method can be used for efficient self-supervised model pretraining for classification.
+Once pretrained, the~model is finetuned for classification.
+We report our results on the STL10~\cite{coates2011analysis} and ImageNet-1K~\cite{deng2009imagenet} datasets on linear evaluation and semi-supervised finetuning, with 1\% and 10\% of label pipelines in Tables~\ref{table:ImageNet_1k_evaluation} and~\ref{table:stl10_evaluation}.
+In~a linear evaluation pipeline, the~pretrained encoder is used as is, without~further training, while only a one-layer linear classifier is trained with labeled data.
+In~the semi-supervised finetuning pipeline, the~classifier head is attached to the pretrained encoder and the full model is finetuned on the labeled~data.

-\subsection{Knowledge distillation}
+\subsection{Knowledge~Distillation}

 The proposed method can also be used for efficient knowledge distillation.
-It is done by using the pretrained model (teacher) as the feature extractor and computing the distance correlation between the embeddings of the trainable encoder (student) and the pretrained teacher encoder.
-In practice, this can be used to match the performance of the big pretrained models with smaller models or match the performance of the models that have been trained on proprietary datasets.
-In contrast to the standard knowledge distillation approaches \cite{hinton2015distilling}, our approach does not use any labels, nor require the latent space of the same shape.
-As a practical example, we demonstrate that by using the proposed knowledge distillation approach, we are able to match the performance of the CLIP\cite{radford2021learning} based on ViT-B-16\cite{dosovitskiy2020vit} with 86.2M parameters pretrained on 400M images from LAION-400M\cite{schuhmann2021laion} dataset, by the ResNet50 with 23.5M parameters pretrained on STL10 and ImageNet-1K datasets as shown in section \ref{subsection:distillation}.
-Then the distilled model can be used for downstream tasks such as classification.
+This is performed by using the pretrained model (teacher) as the feature extractor and computing the distance correlation between the embeddings of the trainable encoder (student) and the pretrained teacher encoder.
+In~practice, this can be used to match the performance of the big pretrained models with smaller models or match the performance of the models that have been trained on proprietary datasets.
+In~contrast to the standard knowledge distillation approaches~\cite{hinton2015distilling}, our approach does not use any labels or~require a latent space of the same shape.
+As~a practical example, we demonstrate that, by using the proposed knowledge distillation approach, we are able to match the performance of the CLIP~\cite{radford2021learning} based on ViT-B-16~\cite{dosovitskiy2020vit} with 86.2 M parameters pretrained on 400 M images from the LAION-400M~\cite{schuhmann2021laion} dataset, using ResNet50 with only {\bf {23.5 M} } parameters pretrained on the STL10 and ImageNet-1K datasets, as shown in Section~\ref{subsection:distillation}.
+Then, the lower-complexity distilled model is used for downstream tasks such as classification.